 The paper shows that it is possible to work out a science-theoretical paradigm which avoids the pitfalls of both philosophical absolutism and sociological relativism.
 It suggests that instead of discussing criteria of a fictitious absolute end-state of knowledge, one might try to discover criteria and conditions for the advance of knowledge, non-scientific and scientific.

 The Sociology of Knowledge as a Tool for Research Into the History of Economic Thought

 By Jon D. Wisman

 Hill and Rouse's formulation of Mannheim's framework for the sociology of knowledge as a means of examining the history of economic thought is rejected although it is held that they render an important service to economics by arguing the need for employment of the sociology of knowledge as a research tool.
 Even Mannheim's authentic formulation of the sociology of knowledge suffered limitations which more recent work enables us to overcome.
 What is believed to be a superior sociology of knowledge framework for investigating the evolution of economic thought is constructed by joining the Berger-Luckmann model of legitimation with Habermas's philosophical anthropology.
-The crucial issue is how we can better understand the sociological nature of economic thought, its social functioning, to enable us to formulate our own economic theory so as to maximize human welfare.

 Comparing Nations in Mass Communication Research,

 A Critical Assessment of How We Know What We Know

 Tsan-Kuo Chang, Pat Pat Berg, Anthony Ying-Him Fung, Kent D. Kedl, Catherine A. Luther, Janet Szuba

 International Communication Gazette, Vol. 63, No. 5, 415-434 (2001) � 2001 SAGE Publications